ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 where $J$ is the Jacobian of the mapping from the reference element $T_{\text{ref}}$ to the element living in physical space $T$.
 For details, see page 22 of the Dune book[@sander2020dune].

-Instead of passing `spatialAll` to `wrt(..)`, there are other helper such as
+Instead of passing `spatialAll` to `wrt(..)`, there are other helper functions such as:

 ```cpp
 localFunction.evaluateDerivative(gpIndex, wrt(spatial(0))); // (1)
 localFunction.evaluateDerivative(gpIndex, wrt(spatial(1))); // (2)
 ```

-1. Compute the first column of the spatial Jacobian of localFunction
+1. Compute the first column of the spatial Jacobian of `localFunction`
-2. Compute the second column of the spatial Jacobian of localFunction
+2. Compute the second column of the spatial Jacobian of `localFunction`

 which can also be combined with `on(...)`.